covcom/205CDE/13_14 Database/README.md

 Modern browsers implement a cool feature called HTML 5 Local Storage which enables you to persist data, even when the browser is shut down.
 Lets show you a taste of its capabilities.

 LocalStorage uses a dictionary to store data as key/value pairs.
 If we know the key we can set and get the data.
-One limitation of Local Storage is that it can only store strings however there are two functions that can turn any JavaScript object into a JSON string and back into an object.
+One limitation of Local Storage is that it can only store strings, however, there are two functions that can turn any JavaScript object into a JSON string and back into an object.

 ### Tasks

+In the note example, you saw earlier in lab07 you can add or delete notes on a webpage.
+If you cannot remember run notes.html and have a play.

-We will start by implementing two new functions in our code which will handle converting our array to a string and saving it and then taking the stored JSON string and turning it back into a JavaScript array.
+Now we will start by implementing two new functions which will handle converting our array to a string and saving it and then take the stored JSON string and turn it back into a JavaScript array.

 ```js
 function saveList() {